richardaubin/co-cart/readme.txt

 ### What's New?

-* Authentication: Added support for authenticating via JSON request body on login endpoint.
+* Authentication: Added support for authenticating via JSON request body with clear indication for the login endpoint (API v2 ONLY).

 ### Improvements